 Source: Kamloops Airport Authority

-The actual (not seasonally adjusted) national average price for homes sold in September 2017 was just over $487,000, up almost 3% from one year ago.
-The national average price is heavily skewed by sales in Greater Vancouver and Greater Toronto, two of Canada's most active and expensive markets.
-Excluding these two markets from calculations trims more than $110,000 from the national average price (to just above $374,500).
+The actual (not seasonally adjusted) national average price for homes sold in December 2017 was just over $496,500, up 5.7% from one year earlier.
+The national average price is heavily skewed by sales in Greater Vancouver and the GTA, two of Canada's most active and expensive markets.
+Excluding these two markets from calculations trims almost $116,000 from the national average price to just under $381,000.

 Sources: Kamloops and District Real Estate Association, BC Real Estate Association, and Canadian Real Estate Association